looping/RCDraggableButton/README.md

 	[self.view addSubview:draggableButton];
 ```

-For more usage example please look up the demo project in `RCDraggableButtonDemo`, or the source files in `Classes`.
+For more usage example, please look up the demo project in `RCDraggableButtonDemo`, or the source files in `Src`.

 ## License